No matter how bad things are going, there is usually something small you can find to be grateful for.

 When I was in my early 20’s I often suffered from depression.
 I remember a dark time when nothing seemed to be going right.
 It was a gloomy day and my mood matched the weather.
 I was out of money, my relationship wasn’t going well, and my self-esteem was suffering because I was sure I was too fat.
 (I wasn’t.)
 A typical student, I was living on coffee, eating poorly and not getting enough rest, none of which helped my mood.

 I was a sophomore at UCLA, a great school, but a big and very impersonal campus with more than 30,000 students.
-I felt lost and anonymous.
-I had just finished sitting through yet another lecture in a class with 200 other students, none of whom I knew.
-I was young and couldn’t imagine anything ever getting better.
+Feeling lost and anonymous, I had just finished sitting through yet another lecture in a class with 200 other students, none of whom I knew.
+Young and discouraged, I couldn’t imagine anything ever getting better.
 As I walked to my car I kept thinking, “What’s the point?”
 It’s difficult for me to admit this today, but in that moment I couldn’t see much reason to keep on living.
 The fact that I didn’t have the courage to do myself in became just one more reason to be depressed.
 I was completely pathetic.
 I collapsed into the front seat of my old clunker car and I began to sob.

 Then something miraculous happened.
 Through my tears my attention was arrested by the sudden appearance of hundreds of tiny rainbows shining all around me.
 I was fascinated.
 I’d forgotten I was wearing a t-shirt with a few rhinestones.
 The sun had broken through the clouds and happened to shine on my shirt at just the right angle to transform the fake jewels into mini-prisms.
 Vivid colors were dancing everywhere around the dark interior of the car.
 Suddenly I was like a 5-year-old experiencing her first rainbow and it was delightful.
 So beautiful!
 Rainbows!
 Appreciating the beauty of the rainbows had broken through the spell of gloom and doom.
 Rainbows were the reason to live.
 No matter what else was going on, I could still appreciate the beauty of a rainbow and that was enough.
 In fact it was quite a lot.